Achlorhydria: Risk factors

+Achlorhydria is present in about 2.5% of the population under 60 years old and about 5% of the population over 60 years old.
+The incidence increases to around 12% in populations over 80 years old.
 An absence of hydrochloric acid increases with advancing age.
 A lack of hydrochloric acid produced by the stomach is one of the most common age-related causes of a harmed digestive system.